JanLascala/db-university/readme.md

 ## literature_teachers
 id: (BIGINT)- auto-increment  NOT NULL
-fullname: NOT NULL
+fullname: varchar(30)NOT NULL
-telephone: NOT NULL
+telephone: smallinit NOT NULL
-address: NOT NULL
+address:  varchar(50)NOT NULL
-email: NOT NULL
+email: varchar(30) NOT NULL
-Specialization: NOT NULL
+Specialization: varchar(50) NOT NULL

 ## biology_teachers
-id: (BIGINT)- auto-increment  NOT NULL
+iid: (BIGINT)- auto-increment  NOT NULL
-fullname: NOT NULL
+fullname: varchar(30)NOT NULL
-telephone: NOT NULL
+telephone: smallinit NOT NULL
-address: NOT NULL
+address:  varchar(50)NOT NULL
-email: NOT NULL
+email: varchar(30) NOT NULL
-Specialization: NOT NULL
+Specialization: varchar(50) NOT NULL

 ## art_teachers
 id: (BIGINT)- auto-increment  NOT NULL
-fullname: NOT NULL
+fullname: varchar(30)NOT NULL
-telephone: NOT NULL
+telephone: smallinit NOT NULL
-address: NOT NULL
+address:  varchar(50)NOT NULL
-email: NOT NULL
+email: varchar(30) NOT NULL
-Specialization: NOT NULL
+Specialization: varchar(50) NOT NULL

 ## exam_appeals
 id: (BIGINT)- auto-increment  NOT NULL